- Also Known As:

 Examples of conditions and factors causing a low platelet count include:

 - Idiopathic thrombocytopenia (ITP), also known as immune thrombocytopenic purpura, is the result of antibody production against platelets.

 - Viral infections such as mononucleosis, hepatitis, HIV, or measles

 - Use of certain drugs, such as aspirin and ibuprofen, some antibiotics (including those containing sulfa), colchicine and indomethacin, H2-blocking agents, hydralazine, isoniazid, quinidine, thiazide diuretics, and tolbutamide; these are just a few that have been associated with drug-induced decreased platelet counts.

 - Heparin-induced thrombocytopenia (HIT) results in low platelets when you are or have been treated with heparin and you develop an antibody.
 (For more on this, see the article on HIT Antibody.)

 - Leukemia, lymphoma, or another cancer that has spread (metastasized) to the bone marrow—people with cancers often experience excessive bleeding due to a significantly decreased number of platelets.
 As the number of cancer cells increases in the bone marrow, normal bone marrow cells are crowded out, resulting in fewer platelet-producing cells.

 - Aplastic anemia—a condition in which the production of all blood cells is significantly reduced

-- Sepsis, especially that caused by a serious bacterial infection with Gram-negative bacteria
+- Sepsis, especially sepsis caused by a serious Gram-negative bacterial infection

 - Autoimmune disorders, such as lupus, where the body’s immune system produces antibodies that attack its own organs or tissues, causing increased destruction of platelets